plone/training/mastering-plone/installation.rst

 Installing Plone frontend
 -------------------------

-| For a Plone 6 installation by now two installations are needed: Plone backend and Volto frontend.
-The former section is describing the options for a Plone backend installation.
+For a Plone 6 installation, two installations are needed: a Plone backend and a Volto frontend.
+The previous section describes the options for a Plone backend installation.
-| This section is about setting up a Volto project.
+This section is about setting up a Volto project.

 Install pre-requisites: